yairm210/Unciv/Mods.md

 Creating and editing mods from your phone is NOT RECOMMENDED - it's *much easier* using a desktop device!

+## Mod names
+Mods need to conform to github repo naming rules, but best stay simple and use only letters, digits, and dashes `-`.
+Dashes are _automatically_ converted to spaces for display and use within Unciv.
+Many punctuation or extended unicode characters _might_ work, but at best potential users won't find them attractive, at worst we'll refuse support when you run into problems :smiling_imp:

 ## Mod components

 Mods are located in a `/mods` directory, on Desktop that should be next to your .jar file.

-Mods have 2 subfolders:
+Mods typically have 2 subfolders:
 - jsons - here you should put files that alter the data of game objects, the order of the files is as in [the base json files](https://github.com/yairm210/Unciv/tree/master/android/assets/jsons).
 More information on these can be found [here](/yairm210/Unciv/wiki/JSON-files-for-mods)
-- Images - here you should put game images, as in [the base image files](https://github.com/yairm210/Unciv/tree/master/android/Images)
+- Images - here you should put game images, as in [the base image files](https://github.com/yairm210/Unciv/tree/master/android/Images).
+Please read the [atlas chapter](#more-on-images-and-the-texture-atlas) for important details.
-These images are built (at runtime) into a single image with an 'altas', so if you see "game.atlas" and "game.png" files being generated, now you know what for.

 In order to remove objects from the game, you'll need to create a ModOptions file in the `/jsons` subfolder - there's an example [here](https://github.com/yairm210/Unciv-mod-example/blob/master/Removing%20Things/jsons/ModOptions.json)